 - You have technical staff who can manage and configure the engine

-- Budget is constrained — Mirth's open-source model saves $50K-$200K/year in license fees
+- Budget is constrained — Mirth's open-source model saves $50K-$200K/year in license fees (our true cost breakdown covers licensing, staffing, and the hidden expenses)

 - Your integration needs are primarily HL7 v2 with some FHIR